Mathieu Choinière: Senior

 In November 2022, Choinière received his first call-up to the Canadian senior side for a friendly against Bahrain, but did not feature in the match.
 On October 13, 2023, Choinière made his debut for Canada in a friendly against Japan, coming on as a substitute for Jonathan Osorio at the 61st minute.

 In June 2024, Choinière was named to Canada's 26-man squad for the 2024 Copa América.

+In May 2026, Choinière was selected for Canada's squad for the 2026 FIFA World Cup.

 Personal life

 Choinière is of Filipino descent.
 His older brother David is also a soccer player.